Teachers, Authors, Speakers, Writers And Experts!

 The only time I sit down for long periods is when I head to cafes to write or when watching a movie or tv show.
 I like the environment of a cafe when focused only on writing, but of course I won’t spend longer than two hours doing it, so it fits the usual rhythm.

-2. I like that I can easily walk away from the table.
+2. You can easily walk away from the table

 Back when I used to work in a chair at a desk, I often found myself “trapped”.
 I’d get so lazy that I could spend hours staring at the screen, often doing no productive work.
 The world wide web is a great procrastination tool after all.